Ashis Nandy

 He was Senior Fellow and Former Director of the Centre for the Study of Developing Societies (CSDS) for several years.
-Today, he is a Senior Honorary Fellow at the institute and apart from being the Chairperson of the Committee for Cultural Choices and Global Futures, also in New Delhi.
+Currently, he is a Senior Honorary Fellow at the CSDS apart from being the Chairperson of the Committee for Cultural Choices and Global Futures, New Delhi.

 Nandy received the Fukuoka Asian Culture Prize in 2007.
 In 2008 he appeared on the list of the Top 100 Public Intellectuals Poll of the Foreign Policy magazine, published by The Carnegie Endowment for International Peace.
+He received the Hans Killian Award in 2019.

 Early life and education

 Nandy was born in a Bengali Christian family at Bhagalpur, Bihar, in 1937.
 He is the eldest of three sons of Satish Chandra Nandy and Prafulla Nalini Nandy, and brother of Pritish Nandy.
 Later, his family moved to Calcutta.
 Nandy's mother was a teacher at La Martiniere School, Calcutta and subsequently became the school's first Indian vice principal.
 When he was 10, British India was partitioned into two sovereign countries – India and Pakistan.
 He witnessed the time of conflicts and atrocities that followed.

 Nandy quit medical college after three years before joining Hislop College, Nagpur to study social sciences.
 Later he took a master's degree in sociology.
 However, his academic interest tended increasingly towards clinical psychology and he did his PhD in psychology at Dept. of Psychology, Gujarat University, Ahmedabad.

 While a professed non-believer, Nandy identifies with the Bengali Christian community.